Yrahcaz7/The-Septenary-Forest/docs/upgrades.md

 Useful functions for dealing with Upgrades and implementing their effects:

-- `hasUpgrade(layer, id)`: determine if the player has the upgrade.
+- `hasUpgrade(layer, id)`: Determines if the player has the upgrade.
 - `upgradeEffect(layer, id)`: Returns the current effects of the upgrade, if any.
 - `buyUpgrade(layer, id)`: Buys an upgrade directly (if affordable).